Illinois Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 Free.
 Simple.
 Secure.

-To meet the minimum car insurance requirements in Illinois, drivers must have liability coverage with limits of $25,000 for bodily injury per person, $50,000 per accident and $20,000 for property damage per accident.
-They also need uninsured/underinsured motorist coverage matching the bodily injury limits.
-Illinois operates under an at-fault system, meaning the driver responsible for the accident bears the financial responsibility for the damage caused.
+To meet Illinois' minimum car insurance requirements, drivers must have liability coverage with limits of $25,000 for bodily injury per person, $50,000 per accident and $20,000 for property damage per accident.
+Illinois follows an at-fault system, meaning the driver who causes the accident pays for the damage.

 Why Trust MoneyGeek?
-MoneyGeek analyzed data from Quadrant Information Services and the Illinois Department of Insurance to give you the most accurate cost data for various Illinois drivers.
+We analyzed data from Quadrant Information Services and the Illinois Department of Insurance to get the most accurate cost data for various Illinois drivers.

 recency icon